Hive2Hive/ProcessFramework/README.md

 Future<Integer> futureResult = asyncStep2.execute();
 ```
+Note: Dealing with asynchronous components might be a bit tricky.
+Make sure to take a look at our [Wiki Example](https://github.com/Hive2Hive/ProcessFramework/wiki/Correct-usage-of-AsyncComponent) to be sure to use it correctly.

 **Process Composition**

 Classes inheriting from `ProcessComposition<T>` allow to nest `IProcessComponent`s and to build process trees.
 The below example shows the usage of the default `SyncProcess`.